 Trap 2: compound tenses use ESSERE with subject agreement

-Mi e capitato (masculine subject), mi e capitata (feminine subject), mi sono capitate (plural feminine subject).
+Mi è capitato (masculine subject), mi è capitata (feminine subject), mi sono capitate (plural feminine subject).
 The participle agrees with the thing, not with you.
-The same applies to all italian impersonal verbs.
+The same applies to all verbs in this family.

 Trap 3: capitare vs succedere